Goal

 Say you need 9 notes in 1 beat.
 Well, just put the notes in and put a 9 above it.
 There you have it.
 Need 10 instead?
 Add a note and put a 10.
 It’s that easy.

-Borrowed Time
+Borrowed Meter

-In the example piece we see that that beat is regular composed of 2 eighth notes, so when we put 3 8th notes in the space of what was 2 8th notes we have “borrowed time”, meaning it is like we used a time signature which tends to group things into 3 for a moment, such as 6/8.
+In the first part of the example piece we see that that we are in a simple meter and the beat is regular composed of 2 eighth notes, so when we put 3 8th notes in the space of what was 2 8th notes we have “borrowed meter", meaning it is like we used a time signature which tends to group things into 3 for that one beat, such as 3/8.
 This is in the first example by using a triplet.

 SPEEDING UP AND SLOWING DOWN